Worldly influences, color and inviting comfort define Portuguese home design.

 “If you take a look at our interior design projects, you can see what we have achieved for hotels in Europe, Africa, and the Middle East as well as private houses, executing our clients’ original ideas.
 [One-of-a-kind] looks are made up of individual items, which are designed to be timeless and elegant.”

 The SAL website or its Lisbon brick-and-mortar concept store is uniquely inspirational, as it displays the atelier’s varied lines of furniture, lighting, and accessories in an organic space that could be your home.
 Pick the right mix of mid-century-inspired chairs in muted jewel tones, light fixtures, and art with an assist from one of the shop’s design-savvy and experienced staff members.
-Pura Cal, meanwhile, is known for its tile-inspired pillow covers, restored, and repurposed pieces remade for 21st-Century tastes.
+For a more modern rustic interior design, Pura Cal is known for its tile-inspired pillow covers, restored, and repurposed pieces remade for 21st-Century tastes.

 “Our ‘secret’ [of what makes us distinctive] could be the way we combine ancient handcrafted techniques with pieces with edgy design and the use of natural and traditional materials,” says Faria.
 Perhaps this is why a diverse group of celebrities is buying property in Portugal, from Madonna to actors John Malkovich and Michael Fassbender, and renowned shoe designer Christian Louboutin.
 It’s testament to why the aesthetic lends itself to a variety of tastes and lifestyle.
 It’s not just mixing the old with the new—it’s positively ageless!